ernestopino/loopback-mobile-getting-started/README.md

  * Supported [StrongLoop Suite](http://daringfireball.net/projects/markdown/) host machine or Cloud environment.
 [Supported Environments](http://strongloop.com/products)

-##### Getting Started with the Guide App
+##### Getting Started with this App
-The easiest way to get started is to start with the LoopBack iOS 'Guide Application'.
-The pre-build Guide Application already has the LoopBack SDK .framework included.
-Each Tab in the application will Guide you through the remoting features available to Mobile Applications.
+The easiest way to get started is to start with the LoopBack iOS 'Getting Started Application'.
+The application already has the LoopBack SDK ```.framework``` included.
+Each Tab in the application will show you how a specific remoting features available to Mobile Applications.

 <img src="https://raw.github.com/strongloop-community/loopback-mobile-getting-started/master/Screenshots/iphone-01.png" alt="tab Home" height="209" width="120">
 <img src="https://raw.github.com/strongloop-community/loopback-mobile-getting-started/master/Screenshots/iphone-02.png" alt="tab 1" height="209" width="120">